 Please distribute this notice as widely as possible

-general public than the first four categories that were originally criminalised.
+for the general public than the first four categories that were originally criminalised.
 This is because material that depicts rape can be difficult to define.
-It is believed that it was for this reason that the offence was not included after the original
+It is believed that it was for this reason that the offence was not included after the

 However, in 2010 the Scottish Parliament introduced its own possession offence legislation (S42 CJ&L(S)A 2010) which included a category that depicts rape.
 In the light of this, and recent demands from many feminist and religious groups, that

 material that depicts rape be made an offence to possess, the government has brought forward new legislation.